Javierrmsf/Tech-Blog/README.md

 ## Instructions before running locally on your computer
+1. Use the "test" branch, the "main" branch was used for the heroku deploy"

 1. Make sure you change the user and password in both .env files, (one is inside the seeds folder and the other is in the root)